smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 ### Resumption

-During Resumption SDL should restore all button subscriptions for application and send required SubscribeButton requests.
+During Resumption SDL should restore all button subscriptions for application and send required `SubscribeButton` requests.
-In case any existing application already subscribed to certain button, SDL should not send any requests to HMI and store subscription internally.
+In case any existing application already subscribed to a certain button, SDL should not send any requests to HMI and store subscription internally.

 ## Potential downsides